 On top of that, producing new clothes out of traditionally grown cotton taxes the environment with chemical fertilizers and pesticides; energy and chemicals are required to manufacture synthetic materials.
 The all-American combo of a cotton T-shirt and a pair of denim jeans, for instance, requires 1 pound of fertilizers and pesticides.

 But the fashion industry is beginning to recognize its impact, as well as consumers’ desire for more eco-friendly fashion.
 An increasing number of independent designers and boutiques specialize in eco-conscious fashion that is more hip than hippy.

-Even big companies like H&M, Urban Outfitters, and Uniqlo, which sell really cheap, trendy, and easily disposable clothing (a.k.a. “fast clothes”) are taking steps to be more eco-friendly.
+Even big companies like H&M, Urban Outfitters, and Uniqlo.
+All which sell really cheap, trendy, and easily disposable clothing (a.k.a. “fast clothes”).
+For they are taking steps to be more eco-friendly.
 One way is by using alternative materials that reduce post-consumer waste and pollution.

 Nothing New Sneakers: Made from 100% post-consumer recycled plastic and other sustainable materials.

 Veja sneakers used recycled fabric and amazon rubber for soles.

 Zero Waste Daniel’s CEO and Founder, Daniel Silverstein, takes factory scraps!